 Sinus or allergy headaches occur when the membranes around the nasal passages become inflamed or swollen.
 This buildup causes pain and pressure in your sinuses leading to dull, throbbing aches and pains.
 Several factors can cause nasal passage irritation: environmental irritants, airborne pollutants such as those that can cause allergies, a sinus infection, sinusitis, and the common cold.
 These issues can cause mucus buildup leading to pressure and pain in the sinus cavities, around the eyes, cheeks, and forehead.
 Chiropractic procedures like acupressure, cranial work, and lymphatic drainage are extremely successful in relieving the pressure and pain from a sinus headache.

 A concussion is a traumatic brain injury that affects brain function.
 Concussions can lead to problems with concentration, memory, balance, coordination, and headaches.
 Concussion headaches can feel like a tightness or pressure and don’t always start immediately after a concussion.
 After a car accident or sports injury, where concussions are common, it’s important to continue monitoring your health as adrenaline and shock can initially mask the symptoms.
-Chiropractic helps treat the symptoms of a concussion, like headaches, as well as restores proper spinal structure to keep headaches from coming back.
+Chiropractic helps treat the symptoms of a concussion as well as restore proper spinal structure to keep headaches from coming back.

-Dehydration headaches feel different to different people but typically have symptoms similar to those of other common headaches.
-For many people, it may feel like a hangover headache.
+Dehydration headaches feel different to different people but typically have symptoms similar to those of other common ones.
+For many people, it may feel like a hangover.
 Dehydration headaches feel like a pulsing ache on both sides of the head and are aggravated by physical activity.
-These respondents describe the headache as an ache that becomes worse when they move their heads, bend down, or walk around.
+These respondents describe it as an ache that becomes worse when they move their heads, bend down, or walk around.
 Most of these respondents felt complete relief 30 minutes to three hours after drinking water with a pinch of sea salt and squeeze of lemon to restore electrolytes.